 Candidates for the degree are required to follow six courses in Philosophy chosen from the MA Programme prescribed by the Department.
-Courses will be offered in such areas as: Contemporary Philosophy (both the analytic and continental traditions); Readings in the History of the Philosophical Traditions; Moral Philosophy, Philosophical Problems.
+Courses will be offered in such areas as: Contemporary Philosophy (both the analytic and continental traditions); Readings in the History of the Philosophical Traditions; Moral Philosophy; Philosophical Problems; Merleau-Ponty's Phenomenology of Perception; Philosophy of Religion; Topics in Philosophical Analysis; Topics in Philosophy of Law; Hilary Putnam: World, Mind and Language; Edmund Husserl: Founder of Phenomenology; Heidegger's Early Analysis of Concrete Existence; Adorno, Hegel and Critical Theory; Bergson and the rise of Anti-Rationalism; Wittgenstein on Ethics; Theories of Truth; Philosophy of Narrative and History; French Phenomenology.

 Courses on offer in each academic year will be announced at the beginning of the session.
 Courses are subject to availability.
-A course or courses from other Departments may be submitted with the permission of the Head of Department.
+A course or courses from other Departments may be substituted with the permission of the Heads of Department.